 Each time my legs have come back to life, they’ve been worse.
 I am this side of a wheelchair.
 But I push to walk.
 I don’t want to give it up.
 Walking, I mean.
 Any distance is hard.
 You probably look down a long hallway and don’t even blink.
 I feel trepidation.
 Getting from point A to point B is a conundrum.
 Will I make it without hitting the floor?

 My hitting the floor bothers the able-bodied more than it bothers me.
 People believe people don’t belong on the floor.
 Think about it.
 You’re walking along, and you see a living, breathing person prostrate on the floor.
 Horrors.
 I feel I have to comfort people.
 I tell them, The floor and I are friends.

 I am between Neurologists, so I called my primary care physician.
 I was crying.
 She said a magic word—FLARE.
-MS can flare up and die down.
+Autoimmune disease can flare up and die down.
 In my extreme panic, the word didn’t even light up inside my mind.
 Hope trickled in.

 But the truth of the matter is: if this morning was not the end of my right hand, it is the beginning of the end.
 It has happened.
 My hand became a lump of bone and flesh protruding from the end of my arm.
 It will do so again.
 And some day it will do so forever.

 Dying is difficult, and I am doing it a piece at a time.
 It is a lonely journey.